andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 toc: true
 minidoc: /images/syrian-grammatical-summary.minidoc.png
 excerpt_separator: <!--excerpt_end-->
-excerpt: This is a short pedagogical summary of the variety of Arabic spoken in the Damascus area.
-It is intended to be used for quick reference for beginner to intermediate language learners and to provide a basic overview of the grammar.
-It was written as a complement to the Syrian-Arabic material in <i>Al-Kitaab fii Taʿallun al-ʿArabiyya</i> (Brustad et al., Georgetown University Press, 2013) but can be used independently.
-Parts of it are based on <i>A Reference Grammar of Syrian Arabic</i> (Georgetown University Press, 2005 [1964]), to which the reader is referred for a detailed and comprehensive grammar.
+excerpt: This is a short pedagogical summary of the variety of Arabic spoken in the Damascus area in Syria.
+It is intended to be used for quick reference and overview for beginner to intermediate language learners.
+It is partially based on <i>A Reference Grammar of Syrian Arabic</i> (Georgetown University Press, 2005 [1964]) and <i>Arabisch-syrische grammatik</i> (Grotzfeld, 1965, Harrasowitz), to which the reader is referred for detailed and comprehensive grammatical descriptions.
 tags:
   - teaching-materials
   - linguistics